roberthansen/ra_filings/README.txt

 Configuration File (ra_reports_config.yaml):
 Using the tool involves setting up the configuration files as desired, and running the ra_reports.py script.
-The ra_reports_config.yaml file is a text file written in the YAML Ain't a Markup Language (YAML), and contains several parameters that define the python scripts' behavior: lse_map_file -- The location of the lse map file, such as
+The ra_reports_config.yaml file is a text file written in the YAML Ain't Markup Language (YAML), and contains several parameters that define the python scripts' behavior: lse_map_file -- The location of the lse map file, such as
       C:\Users\Myself\ResourceAdequacy\lse_map.csv